AES Encryption and Decryption Online

 Using a plain-text password directly as an encryption key is not recommended.
 Human-readable passwords usually have low entropy and are vulnerable to brute-force and dictionary attacks.

-For stronger security, it is recommended to derive a key from your password using PBKDF2.
-This approach generates a cryptographically strong 32-byte key using salting and multiple iterations.
+For stronger security, derive a key from your password using PBKDF2 — this generates a cryptographically strong 32-byte key using salting and multiple iterations.
+Use the PBKDF2 Hashing Online Tool to generate one.

 • IV can be Hex / Base64 / Plain Text.